actigraph/ActiLifeAPIDocumentation/actions/usbdownload.md

   </tr>
   <tr>
     <td><a href="../elements/agdoptions.md">AGDOptions</a></td>
-    <td>AGD options are a nested JSON object.
-Controls options for creating an AGD (if AGD is output).
+    <td>Options for creating an AGD if AGD is desired output.
         <p>Notes:</p>
         <ul>
             <li>Required if output type includes AGD.</li>